crosshj/ha-bridge-js/README.md

 Go to localhost:80 to add devices (make sure onUrl/offUrl is valid)
 Ask Alexa/Echo to discover devices
 Once done, you should see your device(s) in Alexa app as "Dimmable Light"
-Ask Alexa to turn your device(s) on/off
+Ask Alexa to turn your device(s) on/off or change brightness

 ## to do
-- downgrade from koa to something lighter (restify/flatiron) for embedded (Wink)
+- rooted Wink plugin
 - improve configurator (currently just a copy from original project)
   - search/add new device to Wink via configurator
   - different UI framework (react)